There are only a finite number of excluded minors for the class of bicircular matroids: Finding

 \begin{claim} If $N$ has an element $e$ for which $N/e$ is essentially 3-connected and type 2, then $N$ has an element $f$ for which $N \del f$ is essentially 3-connected and represented by a 2-connected type 2 graph. \end{claim}

 \begin{proof} Let $G$ be a type 2 graph representing $N/e$, say with apex $v$ and rotation vertex $u$.
 Since $N/e$ has no non-trivial series class, $G$ is 2-connected with minimum degree at least three.
 The graph $G-\{u,v\}$ is a tree with at least one leaf $x$ that is not incident to $u$.
 Since $\deg_G(x)$ is at least three, there are at least two $v$-$x$ edges in $G$.
 Let $f$ be a $v$-$x$ edge.
 Then $G \del f$ is 2-connected, and $N/e \del f$ is essentially 3-connected.
 Let $H$ be a graph representing $N \del f$.
-By Lemma \ref{duckduck}, $H/e = G \del f$, up to rotation and replacement.
+By Lemma \ref{duckduck}, $H/e = G \del f$, up to {rotation, replacement, and rearrangement.
+But $G \del f$ has at least nine vertices and at most two vertices of degree two, so $G \del f$ is not in $\Ggg$.
+Thus $H/e = G \del f$ up to rotation and replacement.}

 We claim $N \del f$ is essentially 3-connected.
 For suppose to the contrary that $N \del f$ has an essential 2-separation $(A,B)$, say with $e \in A$.
-Since $N \del f /e$ is essentially 3-connected, by Proposition \ref{cam}, $H[A]$ consists of a pendant set of edges together possibly with a set of loops incident to its pendant vertex.
-Contracting $e$ in $H$ thus yields at least one loop incident to the single vertex in $V(A) \cap V(B)$.
-Since $N \del f /e$ is type 2, represented by $G \del f$, this implies $V(A) \cap V(G) = \{v\}$.
+Since $N \del f /e$ is essentially 3-connected, by Proposition \ref{cam}, $H[A]$ consists of a pendant set of lines together possibly with a set of balloons.
+Contracting $e$ in $H$ thus yields at least one balloon incident to the single vertex in $V(A) \cap V(B)$.
+Since $N \del f /e$ is type 2, represented by $G \del f$, this implies $V(A) \cap V(B) = \{v\}$.
 But it is clear that $f$ is in $\cl_N(B)$, so the 2-separation $(A,B)$ of $N \del f$ extends to a vertical 2-separation $(A, B \cup f)$ of $N$, contrary to Lemma \ref{Nvert3}.
 Thus $H$ is 2-connected and $N \del f$ is essentially 3-connected.

 By assumption, $N$ has no element whose deletion or contraction is essentially 3-connected and type 3.
 Thus $N \del f$, and $H$, is either type 1 or type 2.
 But $H/e = G \del f$ up to rotation and replacement, and $G \del f$ is type 2, so $H/e$ is type 2.
 If $H$ is type 1, then $H/e$ cannot be type 2.
 Thus $H$ is type 2. \end{proof}